The Contiguous Art Gallery Problem is in {\Theta}(n log n): Intermezzo: data structures and sliding sequences

 \section{Intermezzo: data structures and sliding sequences}

 Our results rely on several classical geometric results concerning simple polygons.

-\begin{datastructure}[\cite{Guibas1987Optimal}] A polygon $P$ with $n$ vertices can be stored in $O(n)$ time and space so that, for any $s, t \in P$, the shortest path $\short{s}{t}$ can be reported as $O(\log n)$ balanced trees in $O(\log n)$ time.
-Moreover: \begin{itemize}[topsep=4pt, partopsep=0pt, parsep=0pt, itemsep=0pt] \item The path $\short{s}{t}$ is represented by $O(\log n)$ balanced trees whose ordered leafs traverse $\short{s}{t}$. \item We can find the first edge $e$ along $\short{s}{t}$ where the path makes a left turn around the first vertex of $e$ and a right turn around the last vertex of $e$, in $O(\log n)$ time. \end{itemize} \end{datastructure}
+\begin{datastructure}[\cite{Guibas1987Optimal}] A size-$n$ polygon $P$ can be stored in $O(n)$ time and space so that, for any $s, t \in P$, the shortest path $\short{s}{t}$ can be reported as $O(\log n)$ balanced trees in $O(\log n)$ time.
+Moreover: \begin{itemize}[noitemsep, nolistsep] \item $\short{s}{t}$ is represented by $O(\log n)$ balanced trees whose ordered leaves traverse $\short{s}{t}$. \item We can find the first edge $e$ along $\short{s}{t}$ where the path makes a left turn around the first vertex of $e$ and a right turn around the last vertex of $e$, in $O(\log n)$ time. \end{itemize} \end{datastructure}

 \begin{proof} The data structure of~\cite{Guibas1987Optimal} stores a family of shortest paths in $P$ as balanced binary trees.
 For any query points $s, t \in P$, the shortest path $\short{s}{t}$ can be expressed as $O(\log n)$ subtrees, together with $O(\log n)$ newly computed edges called \emph{bridges}.